Send the link below via email or IMCopy

 Volunteer Roles At Camp:

-Volunteers are then grouped into "Teams" with around 6 - 8 Campers of one age group and gender.
+Volunteers are then grouped into "Teams" with around 6 - 8 Campers of similar ages.

 Your Team becomes your family for the week.You support each other, eat together, laugh together and grow together.